lucasrodes/whatstk-gui/README.md

 4. Write down the header format of your whatsapp chat file.
 For instance `%d.%m.%y, %H:%M - %name:` (check more on `headers` section below).
 5. Click on `Run`.

 <br>

-Below an example of the results
+The results are given in `HTML` format, so the graphs are interactive.
+Below is an example.

 <br>
 <p style="text-align: center;">